mscw-infosec/CTFd-owl/README.md

 # CTFd-owl

 Forked from [CTFd-Owl](https://github.com/BIT-NSC/ctfd-owl.git) by BIT-NSC.
-Added english documentaion & updated scripts.
+Added english documentaion & some new features.

 ## Features